aquametalabs/django-cached-field/README.rst

 * All my tests are in the project I pulled this out of, but based on models therein.
 I don't have experience making tests for standalone django libraries.
 Someone wanna point me to a tutorial?
 * Argument-passed, custom-named calculat/flag/&c.-methods are stubbed in, but not done.
 * Recalculation task will not adapt to recalculation_needed_field_name option
+* Replace use of _recalculation_needed regex with class-level registry of cached fields.
 * I should probably make sure I'm covering all the field types, not just the ones I've ever cared about.
 * The docs are a lie: do the south integration.
 * See if I can dispense with the need to inherit from ModelWithCachedFields explicitly (contribute_to_class?).